-Our third son Harry was born in 2014 and is now 6 years old, a ray of sunshine in our lives Harry has opened our eyes to autism and special needs.
+Our third son Harry was born in 2014, 8 this year and a ray of sunshine in our lives, Harry has opened our eyes to autism and special needs.
 Harry is non-verbal has complex needs and is working towards many things that we all take for granted, one of his targets this year is keeping his socks and shoes on in class!
-Harry is also working towards staying dressed overnight, sitting at a table to eat and drink and not eating sand/mud and the numerous other items he likes to chew and mouth.
+Harry is also working towards staying dressed overnight, sitting at a table to eat and drink and to not eat sand/mud and the numerous other items he likes to chew and mouth.

 I often describe Harry as living in his own universe that involves spinning, jumping, randomly laughing/crying, lots of undressing and biscuits!!